 “THIS ABOVE ALL: TO THINE OWN SELF BE TRUE.” ~Shakespeare

-Typically, we find that when we examine our thoughts and feelings – whether that is writing in a journal, meditation, prayer, or a conversation with ourselves in our heads in nature (or even our car) – we gain self-knowledge, self-awareness.
-This slight awakening can help us better understand ourselves, our nature, and our relationships with others and give rise to making little changes for the better.
+Typically, we find that we gain self-knowledge and self-awareness when we examine our thoughts and feelings – whether we do it by writing in a journal, meditation, prayer, or perhaps a conversation with ourselves while we are driving in our car.
+Self-reflection often helps us better understand ourselves, our nature, and our relationships with others and gives rise to small, positive changes within us.

 About the Author:

 My birth certificate says my name is Jami.
 Nice to meet you.
-And THANK YOU for being here, – on my blog, and on planet Earth.
+And THANK YOU for being here – on my blog and planet Earth.

 Hi Jami.
 I’m enjoying your blog!
 Let me know if there’s a way to follow via wordpress or e-mail updates… I hope you’re enjoying the class at Creative Nonfiction.